 We have broad interests in molecular ecology, including biogeography, phylogeography, population genomics, and species delimitation.
 We are also interested in using genetic techniques to study biodiversity, through analysis of environmental DNA.
 Ongoing projects include diet analysis using metabarcoding methods, monitoring of fauna for environmental assessment and conservation, and metagenomics of ancient marine and lake sediment.

-Our research often involves phylogenetics: the study of evolutionary relationships.
+Our research often involves phylogenomics: the study of evolutionary relationships using genomic data.
 We work on phylogenetic methods, simulation studies, and phylogenomic analyses of evolutionary relationships or organisms throughout the Tree of Life.
 The MEEP Lab also has interests in integrative taxonomy and molecular systematics.
 Recent projects have included the phylogenetics of viruses, insects, marsupials, birds, and flowering plants.

 We are interested in all aspects of evolutionary rates and timescales, including both theory and practice.
 This work is based on the molecular clock, which describes the variation in evolutionary rates among species.
 Our recent projects have included estimation of the evolutionary timescales of birds, insects, and flowering plants.
 We also have particular interests in methods for estimating mutation rates from time-structured data sets.